“Which black Copic Marker should I buy first?”

 This is why the Toner (T) Grays and Special Black exist.
 They’re a consistent grayscale required for reliable accuracy in print reproduction of commercial art.

-It’s a relic left over from before many of you were born.
+It’s a relic left over from a time before many of you were born.

-Back in the dinosaur days when we did everything by hand, we needed stuff like that.
+Back in the dinosaur days when we did everything by hand, we needed stuff like Special Black.

 I Don’t Use Black!